temporalio/documentation/docs/visibility.md

 Use custom Search Attributes in a List Filter, say in your WebUI or with the `tctl workflow list` commands, with the following conditions:

 - Without Advanced Visibility, you cannot use a custom Search Attribute in your List Filter.
 - With Advanced Visibility, you can create multiple custom Search Attributes and use them in combinations with List Filters to get specific Workflow Executions list.
-For example: `tctl workflow list -q "WorkflowType = "main.YourWorkflowDefinition" and YourCustomSA = "YourCustomSAValue" and (StartTime > "2021-06-07T16:46:34.236-08:00" or CloseTime < "2021-06-08T16:46:34-08:00")"`
+For example: `tctl workflow list -q "WorkflowType = 'main.YourWorkflowDefinition' and YourCustomSA = 'YourCustomSAValue' and (StartTime > '2021-06-07T16:46:34.236-08:00' or CloseTime < '2021-06-08T16:46:34-08:00')"`
   - With Temporal Server v1.19 and earlier, you must <a class="tdlp" href="/cluster-deployment-guide#elasticsearch">integrate Elasticsearch<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">How to integrate Elasticsearch into a Temporal Cluster</span><br /><br /><span class="tdlppd">To integrate Elasticsearch with your Temporal Cluster, edit the `persistence` section of your `development.yaml` configuration file and run the index schema setup commands.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/cluster-deployment-guide#elasticsearch">Learn more</a></span></span></a> to use custom Search Attributes with List Filters.
   - With Temporal Server v1.20 and later, custom Search Attribute capabilities are available on MySQL (v8.0.17 or later), PostgreSQL (v12 and later), and SQLite (v3.31.0 and later), in addition to Elasticsearch.

 If you use Elasticsearch as your Visibility store, your custom Search Attributes apply globally and can be used across Namespaces.
 However, if using any of the [supported SQL databases](/cluster-deployment-guide#visibility-store) with Temporal Server v1.20, your custom Search Attributes will be associated with a specific Namespace, and can be used for Workflow Executions in that Namespace.

 See [Search Attribute limits](#search-attributes-limits) for limits on the number and size of custom Search Attributes you can create.

-To create custom Search Attributes in your Visibility store, use [`tctl search-attribute create`](/tctl-next/search-attribute#create) with `--name` and `--type` modifier.
-For example, to create a Search Attribute called `CustomSA` of type `Text`, run:

-`tctl search-attribute create --name "CustomSA" --type Text`

-You can only create and remove custom Search Attribute keys in your Visibility store.
-Renaming a custom Search Attribute is not supported.

 #### Types